 In a correspondence to the students in August 2024, the Vice President of the university wrote:

 “…with a number of LSE staff members and attending students feeling distressed, fearful and alarmed.
-This was particularly so, given the 7 July 2024 was the anniversary of the London terror attack.
+This was particularly so, given that 7 July 2024 was the anniversary of the London terror attack.
 Individuals genuinely feared there was a further attack taking place.”

 The comparison between the two events was played up by the university in order to bolster their grounds for disciplinary action and provide false credence to their allegations.